Gravitational Escape Velocity with Saturn V Rocket

 This shows that accelerating in the direction of the parking orbit was more efficient way to reach the escape velocity.

-The Saturn V rocket was used to power Apollo 11 to the Moon.
+The Saturn V rocket was used to power the Apollo 11 spacecraft to the Moon in 1969.
 The flight shows how a rocket reaches close to the gravitational escape velocity of the Earth at a high altitude.

 The Saturn V rocket went through three stages, until it reached an altitude of 191.2 km to go into a parking orbit.
 The rocket then accelerated to an altitude of 334.436 km, where it was close to the calculated escape velocity of 10.905 km/s.